ys96722/EDAflight/README.md

   ![rateCancellationMap](plots/rateCancellationMap.png)

   Based on the above map, the top four states with the highest rate of cancelled flights are South Dakota, West Virginia, Michigan, and Maine.
+Again, we could see that these four states have substantially higher rate of cancellation compared to the rest of the states.